Kernix13/vision-grid-express/README.md

 ### Non-critical

-1. Once I have a font for the _logo_, create a PNG or SVG in Inkscape then generate a full set of favicons and add to project.
-2. Add some kind of transition/animation for when the home page cards, and board page image-text elements are removed.
+1. Add some kind of transition/animation for when the home page cards, and board page image-text elements are removed.
-3. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live
+2. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live

 ### Stretch or nice-to-haves